20 UX Deliverables & Methods You Should Include In Your Design Project

 They are one of the ways in which UX designers can measure the level of users’ satisfaction from the use of their product.

 Competitive audit as UX deliverable is used at the research stage.

 It is purposed to research and analyze your competitors' products and find some uncovered gaps in their design.
-For example, you can observe what kinds of designs they are using in their products and if they miss something like motion graphics design you can use and benefit a lot.
+For example, you can observe what kinds of designs they are using in their products, and if they miss something like motion graphics design you can use and benefit a lot.

 The one more idea of this competitors’ research is to figure out what works for competitors and what doesn’t.
-Then you keep that data in your mind and consider during your product development.
+Then you keep that data in your mind and consider it during your product development.

 Product Value and UX Value Proposition